emmamme/UTutor/proposal/PROPOSAL.md

 #PART 1
-The purpose of uTutor is to help people find tutors they need, such as a University course tutor, a painting tutor or a bartending tutor.
+The purpose of uTutor is to help people find tutors in their field of interest, such as a University course tutor, a painting tutor or a bartending tutor.
 Users can find a tutor based on their interests and/or location.
 Users can also connect with other users based on their interests and/or location.
 In addition, uTutor features a rating system which allows users to rate a tutor and add comments.
 #PART 2
 1. Three Types of users: admin, user, tutor.
 2. Registration - when users use uTutor for the first time, they are required to register.
 Their information will be stored into database once validated.